 A 3 Way Head

-- Geared Head – For ultimate control a geared head takes the 3-way head a step further.
-Using a geared head you don’t just have individual control over each of the head axis, you also have precise gears that allows you to micro adjust the position of the camera on each axis (you can think about this like an advanced 3 way macro rail).
-Geared heads are usually larger and more expensive than normal 3 way heads, although somewhat lower cost options are now available from Manfrotto and Sunwayfoto (which now seems very hard to come by outside aliexpress).
+- Geared Head – For ultimate control, a geared head takes the 3-way head a step further.
+Using a geared head you don’t just have individual control over each of the head axis, you also have precise gears that allow you to micro-adjust the position of the camera on each axis (you can think about this like an advanced 3-way macro rail).
+Geared heads are usually larger and more expensive than normal 3-way heads, although somewhat lower-cost options are now available from Manfrotto and Sunwayfoto (which now seems very hard to come by outside aliexpress).
 There is even a geared ballhead designed by KPS (called the KPS T5) which tried to combine the advantages of both types of heads.

 Photographer Yossi Eshbol with his D4S and 800mm lens using the Zenelli CARBONZX gimabl

 - Fluid head – so far we covered mostly stills heads (although you can of course shot the video with more or less any of the heads we mentioned).
 Fluid heads however are dedicated video heads that have very smooth pan and tilt movement.
 Many fluid heads have drag control for both the pan and tilt as well as counterbalance for keeping the camera stationary in any position.
 Some of the larger fluid heads are designed to carry very heavy loads associated with professional video and broadcast equipment.
 Finally, you do need to make sure that the fluid head that you are getting fits your tripod, as some fluid heads come with a flat base and a 3/8″ connector – just like stills heads, while others connect to video tripods (which are built quite differently than the stills tripods that we looked at for this guide – as you can see in the video) that accept either 65mm/75mm or a 100mm ball.